UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-v0.8.md

 - For `Ingress` resources:
   - amend the `Ingress`'s annotations and labels
   - change the value of `secretName`
-- For `Certficate` resources that are part of your deployments (e.g. to create a certificate that is mounted by an nginx sidecar for your main service):
+- For `Certificate` resources that are part of your deployments (e.g. to create a certificate that is mounted by an nginx sidecar for your main service):
   - amend the `Certificate`'s annotations and labels
   - change the value of `secretName`
   - amend your deployment to mount the new secret (e.g. get the nginx sidecar to mount the new tls secret)
 - Deploy the changes
 - When you've checked that the service is functioning as intended, you can tidy up the old v0.8 cert-manager resources:
-  - delete any certficate resources still returned by `kubectl -n project get certificate` (back them up if they are not stored in git)
+  - delete any certificate resources still returned by `kubectl -n project get certificate` (back them up if they are not stored in git)
   - delete any secrets associated with those old resources (again, back them up to be safe)
 - You can check that the certificate resources are valid by running `kubectl -n project get certificate.cert-manager.io`.
 The `READY` field for the resources should be `TRUE`.
 Note that it might take a short while (typically no more than about a minute) for the certificates to reach that `READY` state.

 The main draw-back of this approach is that the value for the new secret being created will need to be created from LetsEncrypt (unless using the platform culster issuer).
-This is usually quite quick, but could take up to around 1 minute.
+This is usually quite quick, but could take up to around 2 minutes.

 If your deployments have several replicas and use a rolling update strategy, as they should, this is not usually an issue as the service will continue being available, although with a reduced capacity.
 As the deployment roll-out, users might experience a failed request that should be successful again on retry.

 ### Option 2 - keeping same secret names

 This option is much more complex than the option 1 and should only be considered if there are concerens with service availability.
 For example, if there is a single replica and a deployment would create an unacceptable service outage while a new certificate is retrieved.
-But then again, you're not running services with a single replica as that' a bad pattern, right?
+But then again, you're not running services with a single replica as that's a bad pattern, right?

-Please be aware that if not performed appropriately, this upgrade path has the potential to hit LetsEncrypt limits and therefore prevent new certficates to be successfully retrieved for a given hostname for up to a week.
+Please be aware that if not performed appropriately, this upgrade path has the potential to hit LetsEncrypt limits and therefore prevent new certificates to be successfully retrieved for a given hostname for up to a week.

 - For `Ingress` resources:
   - amend the `Ingress`'s annotations and labels to **REMOVE** all `certmanager.k8s.io` annotations. **DO NOT** add any of the new cert-manager annotations yet.
 - Deploy the ingress changes.
 This will unregister the ingresses from the old version of cert-manager and within a few minutes, the `Certificate` resources that cert-manager created automatically will be deleted.
-The secrets with the tls private key and certificate will still be available and therefore your ingress will carry on working until that certficate expires.
+The secrets with the tls private key and certificate will still be available and therefore your ingress will carry on working until that certificate expires.
 That's because, by default, cert-manager does not delete the secrets specified in a certificate object when that certificate object is deleted.
 You typically have several weeks during which the certifcate will remain valid.
-- Delete all remaining `Certficate` resources returned by `kubectl -n project get certificate`.
+- Delete all remaining `Certificate` resources returned by `kubectl -n project get certificate`.
 At this stage, assuming that you have waited long enough for the unregistering of `Ingress` resources to occur, you should only see certificate resources for which you have manifest files for.
 - Do not proceed further until there are no `Certificate` resources left.
 You should wait a few minutes and check again to make sure that new `Certificate` resources are not re-created automatically by cert-manager
 - Once you are sure that no more resources are returned by `kubectl -n project get certificate`, it is time to update your manifest files and add annotations and labels for the new version of cert-manager (with a `cert-manager.io` prefix)
   - For `Ingress` resources, add the new `cert-manager.io` annotations and labels
-  - For `Certficate` resources that are part of your deployments (e.g. to create a certificate that is mounted by an nginx sidecar for your main service), amend the `Certificate`'s annotations and labels
+  - For `Certificate` resources that are part of your deployments (e.g. to create a certificate that is mounted by an nginx sidecar for your main service), amend the `Certificate`'s annotations and labels
 - Deploy the new changes.
 You should now have a new set of certificate resources.
 You can verify this with `kubectl -n project get certificate.cert-manager.io`.
 Note that will list the new `Certificate` resources that you created as well as the ones automatically created by cert-manager on your behalf to manage ingress certificates.
-- Identify all the secrets associated with the `Certficate` resources listed in the previous step (secrets have the same name as their associated `Certfificate` resources)
+- Identify all the secrets associated with the `Certificate` resources listed in the previous step (secrets have the same name as their associated `Certfificate` resources)
   - Back them up
   - Delete them with `kubectl -n project delete secret xxx`.
 This is required because the current secrets still have annotations related to the old version of cert-manager
   - Watch as the secrets get re-created by the new version of cert-manager